 What are some effective strategies for managing Sallie Mae loans?

-Practical strategies for managing Sallie Mae loans include exploring refinancing options to secure better terms and interest rates, utilizing deferment or forbearance when needed, and staying informed about available repayment plans to find the most suitable option.
+Practical strategies for managing Sallie Mae loans include exploring refinancing options to secure better terms and interest rates, utilizing deferment or forbearance when needed, and staying informed about available repayment plans to find the most suitable choice.

 Are there any bankruptcy or discharge options available for Sallie Mae loans?